jwilber/old_website/_posts/2016-09-05-permutation-test.markdown

 In my next post, I'll give an applied example of the permutation test where we test whether or not John Goodman has a significant effect on movies being "hits" or not.
 Thanks for reading and I hope you learned something!

-*Note,  this post was inspired by an assignment from Stat 158: Experimental Design, a course I took at UC Berkeley under Elizabeth Purdom and Christine Ho.*